OpenFabrics/sunfish_docs/Sunfish Doc.md

 **Consumer, Host, Compute Entity, Data Mover, Requester, Initiator:** The physical entity attached to the fabric that launches a fabric request for a memory read or write transaction to the target device.
 This physical entity will source or sink the data contained in the fabric memory read or write transaction.

-**Homogeneous (wrt memory resource) memory:** The first requirement for FAM capacity to be considered homogeneous is such Memory capacity shall have the same persistence or volatile property across the entire range of data locations serviced by said memory sources.
+**Homogeneous memory resource capacity:** The first requirement for FAM capacity to be considered homogeneous is such Memory capacity shall have the same persistence or volatile property across the entire range of data locations serviced by said memory sources.
 A secondary consideration is not a requirement, but a strong recommendation.
 Homogeneous memory capacity should have a similar access latency from similar access points such that multiple threads accessing the same addresses within the capacity have consistent performance.

 **Fabric Attached Memory (FAM)** is memory capacity that can be accessed across the fabric where:

 * The source of FAM is the Producer and the target of memory requests.
 * The Consumer is the initiator of a memory request and the Consumer of memory; for example a Host or a data move engine.

 **Regions vs MemoryRegions:** *Regions* are sub-sets of memory media capacity in the Redfish schema for *Memory*.
 The CXL spec defines something completely different called a *Dynamic Capacity Memory Region* (DC Region for short) that Redfish has named a **MemoryRegion**.
 The *MemoryRegion* object is a subordinate of the CXL Logical Device object and therefore currently a CXL-specific object. *Regions* is a property within the *Memory* object.

 ![Redfish_FAM_Model_3](imgs\Redfish_FAM_Model_3.PNG)

 The Redfish bubble diagram in the above figure depicts the Redfish object hierarchy of a FAM object as described by the above Fabric Adapter, Memory Domains, Memory sources, and an existing Memory Chunk.
 See Section 4.5. for details.
 Note that requirement that the Memory Domains of a FAM device be homogeneous, coupled with the definition that a Memory Chunk is a subordinate of a single Memory Domain implicitly defines a Memory Chunk to consist of homogeneous media locations from within one physical device.

 ### 8.1.2.
 Sunfish Requirements for Redfish Models of FAM

 All fabric Agents are expected to comply with the following Sunfish interpretations and requirements when creating Redfish models of a FAM resource on any fabric.
 The following discussion introduces the critical Redfish objects that are intended to model FAM resources, and declares several general required policies that fabric Agents shall follow when creating these objects.
 FAM is memory capacity that can be accessed across a fabric.

 To have a presence on a fabric, **the FAM Producer shall have at least one Endpoint on the fabric**. **A physical Endpoint shall have an associated unique fabric address that appears in the fabric transport-layer packets.** This unique fabric address does not have to be visible in the Redfish Endpoint object JSON description.
 However, the **Agent / hardware manager stack shall have the ability to translate a Redfish request targeted to a unique Redfish Endpoint object into one or more fabric-specific requests targeted at the unique fabric hardware entities.**

 **An Endpoint presenting physical FAM to the fabric shall have a Connected Entity link to a single Fabric Adapter**.
 The Fabric Adapter represents the physical device that fields the fabric memory requests from the fabric and produces the response packets to return to the requester.
 A Fabric Adapter may have multiple ports which link into the fabric.
 Different fabrics may have different associations of these multiple ports to fabric IDs.
 A single Fabric Adapter may present more than one Endpoint on the fabric, but **any given physical Endpoint object shall not have more than one associated Fabric Adapter**. **If a physical device presents multiple physical devices to the fabric through a single fabric Port, each physical device shall have its own Redfish Endpoint.** A Fabric Adapter may present multiple logical devices to the fabric as multiple logical Endpoints. **Each logical device shall be modelled as one and only one logical Endpoint**.

  The Fabric Adapter device may or may not make known to the hardware manager any details about its associated chassis / enclosure, FRU, containing assembly, or other managers of such related entities.
 If the hardware manager cannot discern a specific Chassis object housing the FAM’s Fabric Adapter, **the hardware manager/Agent stack shall create a generic FAM Chassis instance and attach the Fabric Adapter to the FAM Chassis’ subordinate Fabric Adapters collection.** If the Fabric Adapter’s chassis details are supplied to Sunfish by a different Agent (for example, the chassis manager’s Agent), the only clear indicator that the generic FAM Chassis instance created by the fabric Agent and the chassis described by the chassis manager’s Agent are one and the same chassis is for both Agents to fill in the same Redfish Object UUID (or its equivalent) for the Fabric Adapter they each modeled. **Therefore, all fabric component instances shall posses a globally unique, vendor defined UUID or equivalent that can be read by each manager that may become involved.**

 **The hardware manager shall create the subordinate PORTS collection and instantiate an appropriate Fabric Adapter Port object for each physical PORT discovered on the Fabric Adapter.** The Fabric Adapter, by definition must have at least one physical port connected to the fabric which claims this Endpoint.
 The Fabric Adapter may have additional PORTs that are connected to devices not currently modelled as Redfish Switches or Redfish Endpoints on this same fabric.

 **The hardware manager shall discover the entirety of the FAM resources accessible through the Fabric Adapter, and shall create appropriate homogeneous Redfish Memory resource objects to describe the available memory capacity.** When the hardware manager discovers the FAM device, the hardware manager/Agent stack is responsible for breaking up all the Memory resources the adapter presents to the fabric into homogeneous memory resource pools.
 Some FAM devices may declare their memory resources as specific commercially available memory devices (for example: DDR5 DIMM devices, Optane NVDIMMs).
 Some FAM devices may declare their memory resources as different quantities of generic memory media types (for example: volatile RAM, persistent RAM, persistent block-mode storage).
 Homogeneous Memory resources may be modelled using any applicable Redfish Memory object.
 Non-homogeneous Memory resources shall be modelled as an appropriate number of homogeneous Memory resources.

 After creating the appropriate homogeneous Memory resource objects for a Fabric Adapter, **the hardware manager/Agent stack shall create one or more homogeneous Memory Domains linked to appropriate collections of the Fabric Adapter’s Memory resource objects.**